md-faizanahmad/sweets-shop/README.md

 # Khus Sweets.

-A modern, high-performance website built for **Khus Sweets** to showcase premium Indian sweets, cakes, bakery items, snacks, and restaurant offerings with a strong focus on branding, user experience, and SEO.
+A modern, high-performance website built for **Khus Sweets** to showcase premium Indian sweets, cakes, bakery items, snacks, and restaurant offerings with a strong focus on branding, user experience, and SEO

 ## Overview